hamza-at/Android1/README.md

 ## General info
-This project is a simple mobile application build to track the people you care about (those you added in your circle list) and make sure they are not in danger.
+This project is a simple mobile application build to track people(those you added in your circle list) This project has a lot of use case
+     -  Track people you care about and make sure they are not in danger.
+     -  Track a delivery and an order in realtime.
+     -  ...
 ## Technologies
 Project is created with:
 * Java